-Figure 7: Complex case definition Register_Claim.
+Fig. 7.
+Complex case definition Register\Claim.

-After completing Get_Medical_Report, Get_Police_Record, Assign_Loss_Adjuster, and Witness_Statements, complex case definition Policy_Holder_Liable is executed.
+After completing Get\Medical\Report, Get\Police\Record, Assign\Loss\Adjuster, and Witness\Statements, complex case definition Policy\Holder\Liable is executed.
 This subprocess starts with a user decision and is therefore named a user decision plan.
-Policy_Holder_Liable contains seven activities.
+Policy\Holder\Liable contains seven activities.
 Again details are omitted.

 The case definition of MotorClaim comprises 173 data object definitions.
 This number shows the relevance of data.
 Each data object has a name and a type and is linked to a plan (i.e., a complex case definition).
-The left-hand side of Figure 8 shows these attributes for the data object definition claimant_contacted.
+The left-hand side of Fig. 8 shows these attributes for the data object definition claimant\contacted.
 This is a boolean data object indicating whether the policy holder has been contacted.
 Initially this data object is set to false.
-As the right-hand side of Figure 8 shows, claimant_contacted is restricted to activity Contact_policy_holder.
-This activity is part of the complex case definition Register_Claim shown in Figure 7.
-Note that one data object definition can be restricted to multiple activity definitions.
-This is consistent with the cardinalities of the association restricted shown in Figure 1.
+As the right-hand side of Fig. 8 shows, claimant\contacted is restricted to activity Contact\policy\holder.
+This activity is part of the complex case definition Register\Claim shown in Fig. 7.
+Note that one data object definition can be restricted to multiple activity definitions and that one activity definition can have multiple restricted data object definitions.
+This is consistent with the cardinalities of the association restricted shown in Fig. 1.
 Mandatory data objects are specified when defining an activity.
-Figure 9 shows two activities and the corresponding lists of mandatory data objects.
-For example, data object definition accident_date is mandatory for activity definition Collect_case_data.
+Fig. 9 shows two activities and the corresponding lists of mandatory data objects.
+For example, data object definition accident\date is mandatory for activity definition Collect\case\data.
 All data object definitions are linked to a specific complex case definition (i.e., including restricted and mandatory data elements).
-For example, the left-hand side of Figure 8 shows acted : Properties EX acted : Properties Edward legister_claim.claiment_contacted Initial D_FALSE ≠ Conment Plan Constraint: Nessage: Scalar Type: Read Derived.
-Restricted Contact_policy_holder 0 1 that claimant_contacted is linked to plan Register_Claim.
-This is consistent with the meta model which identifies the association free (cf. Figure 1) which links complex case definitions and data object definitions.
+For example, the left-hand side of Fig. 8 shows that claimant\contacted is linked to plan Register\Claim.
+This is consistent with the meta model which identifies the association free (cf. Fig. 1) which links complex case definitions and data object definitions.
 However, the realization in FLOWer implies that all mandatory and restricted data objects are also linked to a complex case definition (i.e., plan).

-Figure 8: Attributes of the data object definition claimant_contacted.
+Fig. 8.
+Attributes of the data object definition claimant\contacted.